-Those online experiences comprise of two areas of interaction: The first is the purchase experience, the quality of which gets defined in settings like an e-commerce website or a dedicated app; the second is the fulfillment of orders and their delivery.
+The first is the purchase experience, the quality of which gets defined in settings like an e-commerce website or a dedicated app; the second is the fulfillment of orders and their delivery.

 Companies spend millions on creating and iterating on the purchase experience.
 Then there are the additional resources on mapping user journeys, A/B testing of proposed changes, data mining and analysis, and gathering end-user feedback.
 The ease and general pleasure of the online shopping experience is an important differentiator from any competition.

 The delivery and fulfillment aspect of the customer experience is where many companies can find their carefully crafted brand values take damage.
 Last-mile delivery snafus, damaged goods, incorrect warehouse picking, customs delays, variations in real and projected stock figures — there are literally hundreds of elements and an exponential amount of missteps in logistics that can make a mess of customers’ orders, damaging brands where it hurts most: reputation and repeat business.